-- 41. Publicity for indicative referendum-(1) No person shall, at any time in the indicative referendum period, publish or cause or permit to be published in any newspaper, periodical, poster, or handbill, or broadcast or cause or permit to be broadcast over any radio or television station, any advertisement used or appearing to be used in connection with the indicative referendum petition or to promote one of the answers to the precise question in the indicative referendum unless the advertisement contains a statement setting out the true name of the person for whom or at whose direction it is published or broadcast and the address of that person's place of residence or business. - (2) For the purposes of this section, the term "indicative referendum period" means, in relation to an indicative referendum, the period commencing on the day after the date of the publication in the Gazette, in relation to the indicative referendum petition, of the notice required by section 13 (1) (b) of this Act, and ending with the close of the day before the day on which the referendum is held. - (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding \$70,000 who wilfully contravenes subsection (1) of this section. - (4) Nothing in this section shall restrict the publication of any news or comments relating to the indicative referendum petition or the indicative referendum in a newspaper or other periodical or in a radio or television broadcast made by a broadcaster within the meaning of section 2 of the Broadcasting Act 1989.
+- 41. Publicity for indicative referendum-(1) No person shall, at any time in the indicative referendum period, publish or cause or permit to be published in any newspaper, periodical, poster, or handbill, or broadcast or cause or permit to be broadcast over any radio or television station, any advertisement used or appearing to be used in connection with the indicative referendum petition or to promote one of the answers to the precise question in the indicative referendum unless the advertisement contains a statement setting out the true name of the person for whom or at whose direction it is published or broadcast and the address of that person's place of residence or business. - (2) For the purposes of this section, the term "indicative referendum period" means, in relation to an indicative referendum, the period commencing on the day after the date of the publication in the Gazette, in relation to the indicative referendum petition, of the notice required by section 13 (1) (b) of this Act, and ending with the close of the day before the day on which the referendum is held. - [(3) Every person is guilty of an illegal practice within the meaning of the Electoral Act 1993 who wilfully contravenes subsection (1) of this section.] - (4) Nothing in this section shall restrict the publication of any news or comments relating to the indicative referendum petition or the indicative referendum in a newspaper or other periodical or in a radio or television broadcast made by a broadcaster within the meaning of section 2 of the Broadcasting Act 1989.